selinaZitrone/notebook_demo/README.md

 ![image](title.png)
 This repository contains a template Obsidian vault for academic note-taking.
-It contains some demo files and has some useful community plugins installed and configured.
+It contains demo workflows, demo files and has some useful community plugins installed and configured.
 ## Purpose of the vault
 The **purpose of this vault** is to help you get started with Obsidian and some of the (in our view) useful plugins and workflows for academic notetaking.
 You can use this vault as a starting point to customize you own academic vault.
 The vault is set up to